Thanks for getting in touch with us. We will contact you soon.✕

 • How can I see all articles for a given variant if the variant does not appear in the Title of Abstract of the paper?

 In many instances, reported variants will not appear in the Title or Abstract of a paper, but may be mentioned in the body of the text.
-The Mutations section of Mastermind separately displays the number of variants identified in the full-text and Title or Abstract.
+The Variants section of Mastermind search results separately displays the number of variants identified in the full-text and Title or Abstract.
 Clicking on the “Full-text” link will display those papers where the variant was identified somewhere in the full-text.
 Note that the number of citations will be considerably larger than that for the Title/Abstract, and may need to be filtered further using other keyword or categories.

 • Can I input a VCF file into Mastermind?